It is the role of council to represent the public and to consider the well-being and interests of the municipality.

 Social media

-Citizen Advisory Panels,
+Citizen Advisory Panels

-Neighbourhood Associations,
+Neighbourhood Associations

-Community Action Networks, and
+Community Action Networks

 Email subscriptions